-RAYWOOD ASH Fraxinus angustifolia oxycarpa 'Raywood' Sunset Zones: 2-9, 12-24 Type: deciduous tree to 30'
+Sunset Zones: 2-9, 12-24

+Type: deciduous tree

+Height: to 30'

-Height: Width: Form: Features:
+Width: to 25' Form: fairly compact and rounded

-fairly compact and rounded small-leafed, fine-textured, delicate, lacy-look; purple-red fall color
+Features: small-leafed, fine-textured, delicate,

-Street G
+STREET G

 The transition between the Champion Park Neighborhood and the Lake Park Neighborhood includes a narrow, treelined, one-way road with parking on one side and a bicycle lane on the other side.
 The configuration calms traffic while providing a safer condition for cyclists.